-Change the Link style options, including the following options:
+Change the Link style options parameter, including the following options:

 If the arrows are pointing in the wrong direction, use the Flip button to change the direction of the flow.

-If the chart includes three or more node fields, the Delete button can be used to remove a link from the chart.
-Deleting a link will also remove a node field that has become disconnected from the rest of the chart.
+If the map includes three or more node fields, the Delete button can be used to remove a link from the map.
+Deleting a link also removes a node field that has become disconnected from the rest of the map.